Skull Creek massacre

 The Skull Creek massacre refers to the murder of at least 19 Karankawa people in Mexican Texas by Texian Militia in February 1823.
 Before 1823, there were few settlers of European heritage from the United States in the state of Texas.
-With the formation of the First Mexican Republic in 1823 and the opening of Mexican Texas to colonists from the United States, white people began to settle in the state.
-The subsequent pushing of Native Americans off of their land, combined with Native American raids on the new settlers' cattle, led to deep hostility and conflict between the two groups.
+With the formation of the First Mexican Republic in 1823 and the opening of Mexican Texas to colonists from the United States, people began to settle in the state.
+The subsequent competition for land-based resources, combined with Native American raids on the new settlers' cattle, led to deep hostility and conflict between the two groups.

-After two colonists were killed by Coco people (a subgroup of the Karankawa), a Texian Militia company of 26 men was formed by Robert Kuykendall.
-The company attacked a Karankawa village on Skull Creek, killing 19 people and razing homes after stealing their possessions.
-There was no punishment for the attack and hostilities continued until free Indians were eliminated from the land.

 History

 Background

-In the Galveston Bay area, white colonists were still a minority in the 1820s.
+In the Galveston Bay area, colonists were still a minority in the 1820s.
 The newest settlers came from well-settled regions of the American South and were not accustomed to living among large Indian populations in a non-dominant relationship.
-For instance, they took new settlements without offering substantial gifts, sharing the land, or allowing the customary depredation of their livestock that Tejanos who had previously lived in the region had grown accustomed to.
-In 1823, Stephen F. Austin began to claim rich tracts of land near bays and river mouths populated by the Karankawa.
+In 1823, after back-and-forth negotiation with the newly independent Mexican government, Stephen F. Austin began to claim rich tracts of land near bays and river mouths populated by the Karankawa.
 The Karankawa relied on these bays for the fish and shellfish that provided their winter protein sources and thus were fiercely protective of that land.
 Austin wrote upon scouting the land that extermination of the Karankawa would be necessary, despite the fact that his first encounter with the tribe was friendly.
-He spread rumors among the settlers of cannibalism and extreme violence of the Karankawa, sometimes more specifically the Carancaguases.
-Research has suggested that these accusations of cannibalism were false, possibly caused by confusion with another tribe, and that the Karankawa were horrified by cannibalism when they learned of it being practiced by shipwrecked Spaniards.
-Austin's stories primed the colonists to believe that the Karankawa would be impossible to live among.

 Incident

 In February 1823, Coco Indians killed two colonists.
-Although the circumstances are unclear, one theory is that this occurred while they were stealing corn.
 The colonists, led by Robert Kuykendall, gathered twenty-six Texian Militia who found a Karankawa village on Skull Creek.
 They killed at least 19 inhabitants of the village, then stole the villagers' possessions and burned their homes to the ground.
 Multiple participants in the slaughter cited the cannibalism and "warlike" or "repugnant" nature of the Karankawa as a justification for the massacre.